Random Source

 Description

 The Random Source block outputs a random signal with a uniform or Gaussian (normal) pseudo-random distribution.
 The block uses the Mersenne vortex random number generator to generate the sequence.
-The settings in the block dialogue box determine the signal size, data type and whether the signal is complex.
+The parameters of the block determine the size of the signal, the type of data, and whether the signal is complex.

 The block can generate a single-channel or multi-channel signal.